 Thyroid disease: Abnormalities of the thyroid may cause dizziness as a symptom.

-Many people with thyroid and autoimmune thyroid conditions experience dizziness and lightheadedness.
-Some of the potential causes of dizziness and/or lightheadedness include food allergies, benign paroxysmal positional vertigo, dehydration, hypoglycemia, orthostatic hypotension, inner ear problems, infections, certain medications, vestibular migraines, and Meniere’s disease.
+Many people with thyroid and autoimmune thyroid conditions experience dizziness and light-headedness.
+Some of the potential causes of dizziness and/or light-headedness include food allergies, benign paroxysmal positional vertigo, dehydration, hypoglycaemia, orthostatic hypotension, inner ear problems, infections, certain medications, vestibular migraines, and Meniere’s disease.

 Drink water and then drink some more!

 In individuals who are dehydrated or anaemic, blood pressure readings may be normal when they are lying flat; however, the lack of fluid is unmasked when they stand up quickly.
 The lack of blood to the brain may cause dizziness and light-headedness.
 This feeling may pass in a few seconds as the body adapts.
 However, if dehydration or medications (for example, beta blockers) prevent the body from reacting by constricting blood vessels and increasing the heart rate, the dizziness may persist to the point at which the patient passes out (faints, or experiences syncope).

 Some diseases are associated with an inability to compensate for changes in body position (autonomic dysfunction).
 Normally when a person stands, blood vessels contract to increase blood pressure slightly, and the heart rate increases to pump blood uphill to the brain against gravity.
 In autonomic dysfunction, a person may become dizzy when they move from a lying position to sitting or standing up.